IhnwhiHeo/ihnwhiheo/README.md

 ### About me 👨‍🎓

 - I am a Ph.D.
-Student in Quantitative Methods, Measurement, and Statistics at the University of California, Merced.
+Candidate in Quantitative Methods, Measurement, and Statistics at the University of California, Merced.

 <!--
 **IhnwhiHeo/ihnwhiheo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.